 All of us are Workaholics

-I really do think there is truth to this because our culture values work as an integral part of our identity.
+I really do think there is truth to this because our cultural values are an integral part of our identity.
 One of the first questions you’ll hear when in the states is: ‘What do you do’?
-The general idea is that if you work long and hard enough than you will get what you want and achieve success.
+The general idea is that if you work long and hard enough, you will get what you want and achieve success.
 In fact, we also have one of the average longest work weeks with just over 40+ hours.
 I personally think that you can’t be most productive or do your work effectively when working 8+ hours.
 It compromises your health, well-being and mental state.
 Sadly enough, I think companies back home are moving at a slow rate or none at all to promote a healthy work-life balance.

 I am not afraid to admit that we have a workaholic culture!
 I myself am a workaholic and have found myself burned out twice in my twenties.
 We also work the most hours and use less vacation.
-I always found it strange how Americans recieve 15 days of paid vacation but after working and living in Europe you can get close to 4 weeks.
-So i’d have to agree with the Dutch that Americans overwork!
+I always found it strange how Americans receive 15 days of paid vacation but after working and living in Europe you can get close to four weeks.
+So I’d have to agree with the Dutch that Americans overwork.